Noga-ng/NCache/README.md

 }
 ```

+The inherited driver configuration is resolved when the profile state is created.

-This keeps connection configuration centralized while allowing each profile to keep its own cache path, namespace, default driver, and TTL.
+Each profile still keeps its own cache path, namespace, default driver, extensions, and default TTL.

 ## Redis

-Redis configuration can be defined inside the `drivers` section:
+Redis configuration is defined inside the `drivers` section:

 ```json
 {